 It wasn't too long ago that the only rideshare car accidents that happened in New York involved carpools.
 Now, with the rapid growth of rideshare companies such as Lyft and Uber, more and more New York car accidents involve personal vehicles used for commercial purposes.
 This can lead to complicated liability issues for passengers in the rideshare car and for occupants of other vehicles.

 The physical, emotional, and financial repercussions after a car accident can be devastating not just for victims, but also their family.
-The experienced New York City car accident lawyers at Wingate, Russotti, Shapiro & Halperin, LLP will help injured victims and their families secure fair and full compensation for all their losses.
+The experienced New York City car accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP will help injured victims and their families secure fair and full compensation for all their losses.
 Call us at (212) 986-7353.

 In some ways, a rideshare accident should be no different than an accident involving two non-commercial drivers.
 Whether you are a passenger in the rideshare vehicle or riding in another vehicle, there are several steps you can take to protect your rights: